2017 Schedule of Events

 On Friday, prior to the Bartram Trail Conference, participants have an opportunity to visit two remarkable resources on the LSU campus, with a special field trip limited to 20 people.

 1:30–2:30pm.
-Founded in 1869, the Shirley C. Tucker Herbarium at Louisiana State University is the oldest collection of preserved plant specimens in the Gulf South and is the second largest collection of Louisiana plants.
-Collections Manager Jennie Kluse leads a tour of the updated facility, with a look at early specimens and species associated with the Bartrams.
+Shirley C. Tucker Herbarium at Louisiana State University.
+Collections Manager Jennie Kluse will lead a tour of the updated facility with a look at early plant specimens and species associated with William Bartram and his father, John Bartram.
+Randy Harelson will meet participants at the LSU Barnes and Nobles.

 3:00–4:00pm.
 The Special Collections at LSU Hill Memorial Library was opened in 1903, and moved to the present campus in 1926.
 In the McIlhenny Room, items of interest for your observation include, among others, works by John and William Bartram, Mark Catesby, Alexander Wilson, Jacob Bigelow, and John James Audubon.
 A special treat will be some original watercolor drawings by Margaret Stones from her Flora of Louisiana project of the 1970s-80s.